Brett Swain (actor): Film

-Swain's film credits include Mick Molloy’s films Crackerjack (as the marijuana growing greenkeeper) and Bad Eggs (as Security Officer Bartlett).
-He played the main character Shaun's father in Mallboy (2001), and had a small role in Ghost Rider (2007) as a police officer.
-He also played the role of Kenny Yallop in the 2003 film Take Away.
+Swain's film credits include Mick Molloy’s comedy films Crackerjack (2002), in which he played the marijuana growing greenkeeper and Bad Eggs (2003), playing the role of Pendlebury.

+Swain played Sam, the main character Shaun's father in 2001 coming-of-age drama Mallboy and played the role of Kenny Yallop in the 2003 film Take Away.
+He also had a small role as a police officer in 2007 fantasy suspense film Ghost Rider, starring Nicolas Cage.

+In 2014, Swain appeared in thriller feature Cut Snake, opposite Sullivan Stapleton.

 Stage

-On stage, Swain has played Riff Raff in the Melbourne production of The Rocky Horror Show at the Regent Theatre, and cricketer Terry Jenner in Shane Warne: The Musical.
+On stage, Swain has played Riff Raff in the Melbourne production of The Rocky Horror Show at the Regent Theatre, and cricketer Terry Jenner in Eddie Perfect’s show Shane Warne: The Musical.